 Top: Courtesy of the Indiana Historical Society, Bass Photo Company Collection; Bottom: Google Street View, July 2009

 Before Omar Baking Company opened a branch in Indianapolis, the City Baking Company occupied the structure.
-Baker William Elwarner, who had earlier owned a grocery on the site, constructed the building in 1915.
-He co-owned the Grocers Baking Company, a prosperous wholesale bakery, on West New York Street.
-According to the July 2, 1915 issue of the Indianapolis Star, Elwarner hired architects Graham and Hill to design an apartment building with three storefronts on this corner.
+Baker William Elwarner, who had earlier owned a grocery on the site, constructed the 16th Street building in 1915.
+He had previously co-owned the Grocers Baking Company, a prosperous wholesale bakery, on W. New York Street.
+According to the July 2, 1915 issue of the Indianapolis Star, Elwarner hired architects Graham and Hill to design an apartment building with three storefronts on the corner of E. 16th and Bellefontaine Streets.
 The rustic Oriental brick and Bedford stone-trimmed building was fireproof and featured a laundry in the basement.
 It included space for three stores on the ground floor (originally rented to a grocer) and four upper-level apartments each with four rooms and a bath, hardwood floors, oak woodwork, and “in-a-door beds” (also known as Murphy beds).
-Just as Elwarner Flats was nearing completion in November 1915, Grocers Baking Company suffered a large fire which might have altered the plans for this building.
+Just as Elwarner Flats was nearing completion in November 1915, his Grocers Baking Company building on W. New York Street suffered a large fire, which might have altered his plans for this building.
 By 1918 Elwarner had started a new bakery from this site known as City Baking Company.
 He expanded and added several additions and garages, but within about a decade he closed and sold the building to Omar Baking Company.
 Notice in the photo above (taken in July 1927) that each apartment featured a small balcony facing Bellefontaine Street.

 Via eBay we recently bought a series of photographs taken of the City Baking Company in 1922.
 Women are seen with baked goods such a cupcakes, triple-layer cakes, large cookies, and buns.
 Through today’s lens, we notice that the space looks less than sanitary and that the employees are not wearing gloves or hairnets.